Here's Apple's huge apology for slowing down your old iPhone

 It's still amazing to think that a seeming conspiracy theory was true: On Dec.
-20, Apple admitted it had been secretly slowing down iPhones as their batteries aged.
+20, Apple admitted it'd been secretly slowing down iPhones as their batteries aged.
 The company's explanation: The throttled speeds kept those phones from unexpectedly shutting down.

 That explanation wasn't enough for some, who accused Apple of quietly driving people to upgrade their phones to fill the company's coffers.
-Several lawsuits are already on the books.
+Lawsuits have already been filed.

-Now, just over a week later, Apple has issued a formal apology to its customers which tackles that accusation head-on -- plus promises an inexpensive $29 battery replacement that, Apple writes, will immediately return an iPhone 6 or later phone to its original performance.
-The new batteries, which normally cost $79, will be available starting January and through 2018, the company wrote Thursday.
+Now, just over a week later, Apple has issued a formal apology to its customers that tackles the accusation head-on.
+It also promises a $29 battery replacement that, Apple says, will immediately return an iPhone 6 or later model to its original performance.
+The new batteries, which normally cost $79, will be available starting in January and through 2018, the company said Thursday in a message to customers on its site.

 "We have never — and would never — do anything to intentionally shorten the life of any Apple product, or degrade the user experience to drive customer upgrades.
-Our goal has always been to create products that our customers love, and making iPhones last as long as possible is an important part of that," writes Apple."
+Our goal has always been to create products that our customers love, and making iPhones last as long as possible is an important part of that," Apple said.

 "We know that some of you feel Apple has let you down.
 We apologize."